davidensinger/davidensinger.github.io/app/_posts/2013-05-14-getting-started-with-sublime-text-2.md

 {% endhighlight %}

 ## Shortcuts
-There are a lot of really useful keyboard shortcuts in Sublime Text 2.
+There are a lot of really useful keyboard shortcuts in Sublime Text.
 Instead of listing them all, I’m going to list some favorites.
 With a quick search of the internet you’ll surely find more to integrate into your workflow.

 - **⌘L** - Select line
 - **⌘D** - Select word (use this to select other occurrences, which is great for multiple editing)